 Finally, you can create Linked Server that uses AAD Pass-through authentication with following T-SQL code (more details available in the documentation).

 Another available AAD authentication method for Managed Instance Linked Servers is Managed Identity authentication.
 Managed Instance supports service or user assigned managed identities.
 To use this authentication method, Managed Identity (or in case there are multiple managed identities, then Primary identity) of your local Managed Instance should be added as login on the remote Managed Instance.
-The with TSQL you can create Linked Server object and mark its @provstr parameter with “Authentication=ActiveDirectoryMSI” and then add linked server logins which should be able to use the Linked Server.
+With the T-SQL you can create Linked Server object and mark its @provstr parameter with “Authentication=ActiveDirectoryMSI” and then add linked server logins which should be able to use the Linked Server.
 Here is an example of this is done.